Reducing Overconfidence Predictions for Autonomous Driving Perception: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Within the experiments performed in this work, a probabilistic approach for CNNs was addressed as distributions in the Logit layer to better represent the classification outputs.
-The results reported within the experiments in this work are promising given that \textit{ML} and \textit{MAP} functions noticeably reduced the classifier overconfidence and provided a more significant distribution in terms of probabilistic interpretation.
-It is also possible to observe that the score values equal to $0.0$ and $1.0$ are excluded from the prediction values, as a consequence of the Additive Smoothing.
+The results reported within the experiments in this work are promising given that \textit{ML} and \textit{MAP} noticeably reduced the classifier overconfidence and provided a more significant distribution in terms of probabilistic interpretation.

-The mean scores using \textit{ML} and \textit{MAP} functions were significantly lower than the SoftMax prediction layer (objects classification), and thus the CNNs are less prone to overconfidence.
+The improvement is not as significant when analyzing objects defined as true positives.
+But, our concern is to develop a methodology that can reduce the values of false positives (mainly objects of the unseen class: which may be critical in robotics and autonomous driving applications) without degrading the results achieved by true positives.
+Note that we have included two metrics in Table \ref{result}, in order to show the reduction of score values for the `unseen' class (in particular) and also to show that the overconfidence behavior has been mitigated for TPs and FPs.

+One potential way to improve the F-scores achieved by the \textit{ML} and \textit{MAP} layers would be to obtain a `perfect' match between the smoothing parameter ($\lambda$) and the number of bins in the histograms.
+For the new results with the EfficientNetB1 network, we have selected the parameters by using an exhaustive search process (combining several values as possible), in order to keep the values of the F-scores of the \textit{ML} and \textit{MAP} layers practically identical to those achieved by the EfficientNetB1 baseline.
+Figures \ref{eff_1}, \ref{eff_2}, and \ref{eff_3} show reductions on the scores for objects of class `unseen' thus, the proposed approach is efficient.

+As a consequence of the Additive Smoothing, the score values equal to $0.0$ and $1.0$ are excluded from the prediction values.
+The influence of the $\lambda$ parameter on the data distribution can be seen from the figures in Appendix \ref{AnnexSP}, particularly with respect to objects of the `unseen' class.

-To assess the classifier's robustness or the uncertainty of the model when predicting objects of unseen classes by the network, we considered a test set comprised of ``new'' objects.
-Overall.
-The results are promising, since the distribution of the predictions were not extremities relative to the results from the SoftMax layer.
+To assess the classifier's robustness or the uncertainty of the model when predicting objects of unseen classes by the network, we considered a test set comprised of `new' objects.
+Overall, the results are promising, since the distribution of the predictions were not extremities relative to the results from the \textit{SM} layer, in other words, the average scores using \textit{ML} and \textit{MAP} layers were significantly lower than the Softmax prediction layer (the baseline), and thus the CNNs are less prone to overconfidence.